the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 ### Exercises:

 * `npm start` your application and visit the application in your browser (Exit the command by pressing Control + C)
-* run the  `npm test` script
+* Run the `npm test` script
-* run the `npm run build` script and verify that a *build/* folder was added to your project (you can remove it afterward.
+* Run the `npm run build` script and verify that a *build/* folder was added to your project (you can remove it afterward.
 Note that the build folder can be used later on to [deploy your application](https://www.robinwieruch.de/deploy-applications-digital-ocean/))
 * Familiarize yourself with the folder structure
 * Check the content of the files